arielsanchezmora/vDocumentation/README.md

 ## The vDocumentation module gives you eight _new_ PowerCLI Commands you can use to create documentation of a vSphere environment

-_Before you can use them, connect to your vCenter(s) using PowerCLI_
+_Before you can use them, connect to your vCenter(s) using PowerCLI.
+Although if you have invalid certs, you will need this command first:_

+**Set-PowerCLIConfiguration -InvalidCertificateAction Ignore -Confirm:$false**

 **Connect-VIServer [IP_or_FQDN_of_vCenter]**      _# Connect to one, or repeat for many vCenters_